tvdboom/ATOM/README.md

 * Possibility to add custom models to the pipeline using [ATOMModel](https://tvdboom.github.io/ATOM/API/ATOM/atommodel).
 * Compatibility with [deep learning](https://tvdboom.github.io/ATOM/user_guide/#deep-learning) models.
+* New branch system for different data pipelines.
+Read more in the [user guide](https://tvdboom.github.io/ATOM/user_guide/#data-pipelines).
 * New [get_class_weight](https://tvdboom.github.io/ATOM/API/ATOM/atomclassifier#get-class-weight) utility method.
 * Added the `sample_weight` parameter to the [score](https://tvdboom.github.io/ATOM/API/predicting/score) method.
 * New ways to initialize the data in the `training` instances.